You are here

 Section 38-505 of the A New Tax System (Goods and Services Tax) Act 1999 (ANTS Act) provides that a Goods and Services Tax (GST) exemption applies to the supply of a motor vehicle (or parts to modify a motor vehicle) to an individual who:

 - has served in the Defence Force or in any other armed force of Her Majesty and has lost or permanently lost the use of a leg or both arms; or

-- is a veteran to whom section 24 of the Veterans' Entitlements Act 1986 (VEA) applies and receives a pension under Part II of that Act, that is, a veteran in receipt of the Special Rate of disability pension; or
+- is a veteran to whom section 24 of the Veterans' Entitlements Act 1986 (VEA) applies and receives a disability compensation payment under Part II of that Act, that is, a veteran in receipt of the special rate; or

 - is a veteran who receives (or is eligible to receive) a Special Rate Disability Pension under the Military, Rehabilitation and Compensation Act 2004 (MRCA).